bonitasoft/bonita-doc/md/bonita-container.md

 #### PostgreSQL Container

-Postgresql is the recommanded database.
+PostgreSQL is the recommended database.
 First, set the max_prepared_transactions to 100:
 ```
 mkdir -p custom_postgres